Tag Archives: email second round

 Session Timeout

-Because RB is web based you can work anywhere you have a web browser and internet connection.
-However, RB stores sensitive data — including information about your business units, accounting, contacts, and resources — so it will automatically log you off after staying inactive for a set period of time to deter prying eyes from compromising any sensitive data.
+Because RB9 is web based you can work anywhere you have a web browser and internet connection.
+However, RB9 stores sensitive data — including information about your business units, accounting, contacts, and resources — so it will automatically log you off after staying inactive for a set period of time to deter prying eyes from compromising any sensitive data.
 It is exactly like how online banking sites sign you off after a predetermined length of inactive time.

-The default is that you are automatically logged out of RB after 20 minutes of inactivity but you can change the session timeout.
+The default is that you are automatically logged out of RB9 after 20 minutes of inactivity but you can change the session timeout.
 You can set the interval at any 5-minute increment from 5 minutes to 60 minutes.
 Your changes will take place the next time you log in.
 Since this is a system preference, all users will be affected — including contacts and resources that use RB Connect — the next time they log in.

-Since RB does not automatically save your information when it logs you out, it’s a good idea to set an interval that balances security with your work processes — and to let other users know what the interval is so they remember to save their work periodically.
+Since RB9 does not automatically save your information when it logs you out, it’s a good idea to set an interval that balances security with your work processes — and to let other users know what the interval is so they remember to save their work periodically.

 SMS